 This thing happens kind of a lot when you live in a place with significant seasons: you harvest some wonderful medicine, enough to last you a while--maybe all year--but then you have to actually do something with it while it's still good, knowing you can't get more until next year.
 Most people's gut reaction is … Continue reading Preserving Water-Soluble Magic Beyond the Growing Season: Herbal Ice Cubes

 When all is right in the world, it’s easy to mess around with kitchen witching.
 That’s not the case when we can’t sleep, or the kid’s sick and screaming, or whatever the current herbal crisis happens to be.
-Over many years of drying herbs to infuse in honey “when I get to it” and not … Continue reading Cold & Flu Tea Recipe
+Over many years of drying herbs to infuse in honey “when I get to it” and not … Continue reading Formulating a Cold & Flu Tea

 UPDATE: FIRE CIDER IS GENERIC!
 HERBALISTS WIN!
 Fire cider is a spicy, immune-boosting infused vinegar that is traditionally taken in the winter as a cold and flu remedy.
 The concept is old, but the name “fire cider” was made up by herbal pioneer Rosemary Gladstar in the 1970’s, and published in a copyrighted book in … Continue reading The Battle Over Fire Cider